 When the trucks filled with toxic waste came down the road headed for Soul City in 1982, residents lay down in the street in an act of civil disobedience that marked the birth of the civil-rights-based environmental justice movement.
 Even Floydd McKissick himself was arrested during the protest, but the trucks could not be stopped from entering.

 The federal government didn’t get around to cleaning up the PCBs in the soil until 2003, but it was far too late for Soul City by that point.

 The rusting Soul City sign, with its unmistakable 1970s design, is still standing, albeit in a different spot in town, near an old historic building.
 A number of new homes have reportedly since been built by newcomers to the area and while the streets may be eerily empty, there’s clearly something salvageable in the community formerly known as Soul City.

-With present day activist movements such as ‘Black Lives Matter’, could Soul City ever be an idea brought to the table again?
+With the present day ‘Black Lives Matter’ movement, could Soul City ever be an idea brought to the table again?
 Could this utopian ghost town ever see a revival?